TrueWinter/nodeupload/README.md

   To change the length of the auto generated file names of uploads, edit the config file (`config.json`).

+  > Is there any way to change the responses (console output, web responses, etc)?

+  Yes, there is.
+Edit the `strings.json` file.
+More info coming soon.

   > Can I contribute to the development of NodeUpload?

   Yes, anyone can contribute to the development of NodeUpload.
 You can open a pull request to add in code or contact me using the contact form on [my website](https://www.ndt3.ml).